 - They have high conceptual knowledge and attention to detail

-They want to help you grow your business
+2. They want to help you grow your business

 Rather than just viewing good accountants as number crunching experts, they should be recognised as your valuable business partner.
 A qualified accountant can help you to grow your business by identifying opportunities and how to guard your business against threats.

-They can help you find the right business model
+3. They can help you find the right business model

-Often startup businesses fail within the first few years because they have not implemented the right business model.
+Often startup business decisions fail within the first few years because they have not implemented the right business model.
 The right business model that is tailored to your business needs will give you an edge over competitors.
 Good accountants can sit down with you and help you find out which business model works best for you, especially when you are starting out your business from scratch.

-Able to work with your team
+4. Ability to work with your team

-Up to date knowledge in tax and legislation requirements
+5. Up-to-date knowledge in tax and legislation requirements

 Tax law and legislative requirements change regularly.
 A qualified accountant should know the latest tax updates which may have an impact on your business.
 They should have extensive knowledge to help you create tax effective structures and meet your annual tax compliances.